editorconfig/editorconfig-qtcreator/README.md

 - QtCreator source and build folders
 - editorconfig-core-c
+- pcre

+The last two are best taken from your linux distribution.
+For Windows they usually must be build locally and added to the `INCLUDEPATH` and `LIBS` variables.
+Static editorconfig-core-c and pcre libraries are best for easy deployment of the plugin.

+For building plugins you usually have to build QtCreator yourself.
+For openSUSE the special libqt5-creator-plusgin-devel RPM provided in the repository mentioned above caon be used instead.

-The environment variables @QTC_SOURCE@ shall contain the path to qt-creators source, @QTC_BUILD@ to it's build folder.
+The environment variables `QTC_SOURCE` shall contain the path to qt-creators source, `QTC_BUILD` to it's build folder.
 Now run

     mkdir build
     cd  build